FazeelUsmani/Amazon-SDE-Preparation/README.md

 # Amazon-SDE-Test-Series

-This repository includes all the interview preparation questions for Amazon SDE role.
+This repository includes all the solved interview preparation questions for Amazon SDE role.
 I'll be solving 2-3 problems daily.
 So stay 👀